nocom91/book-inventory/README.md

 # Book Inventory

+## Description

-This project is a simple book catalog
+A simple book catalog implemented according to the test assignment.

 ##  Info

-The book inventory project is implemented on Angular 8 using Ngrx and Material Angular.
+The book inventory project is designed on Angular 8 using Ngrx and Angular Material.

 Firebase is used as a backend.

 ## Getting started
-After clonning the repo, install all required dependencies using npm:
+After cloning the repo, install all required dependencies using npm:
 > npm install

 Run `run_localhost.bat`.
-It opens the default browser and start the project in it.
+It opens the default browser and starts the project in it.